 Physicians under age 55 may apply for up to $15,000 in monthly benefits for total disability.
 Physicians age 55 to 60 may apply for up to $5,000 in monthly benefits.
 Benefits are payable regardless of whether your covered total disability is caused by accident, illness, or organ donation.
 Benefits from this policy, when added to any other disability insurance in force or applied for, cannot exceed 66 2/3% of your monthly income or $30,000, whichever is less.

-All insured physicians receive a 10% rate reduction for at least the first year of coverage.
-Members of the American Medical Association receive a 35% reduction.
-Rate reductions are reviewed annually and although not promised or guaranteed, premium credits have lowered the cost of this insurance since 2006.
+Members of the American Medical Association receive a 10% rate reduction.
+Rate reductions are reviewed annually, and although not promised or guaranteed, premium credits have lowered the cost of this insurance since 2006.
 Rates may vary by state of residence.

 This coverage includes an “Own-Specialty” definition of disability, which means, benefits are payable if you are unable, as the result of a covered illness, injury, or organ donation to perform the duties of your own medical specialty and are not gainfully employed even if you have the ability to work in another field of medicine.
 However, you can enhance the protection of this coverage by choosing the “True-Own-Specialty” definition of disability option to allow you to collect 100% of the monthly benefit if you choose to return to work in another occupation.
 Additional cost applies.